Resources for Farmers

 We have also incorporated a review element into our database that works to take previous apprentice experience into account.
 All reviews written were reported by apprentice or employee “references” that were provided by the farm through their application.
 We believe this element of our database furthers community accountability and will help provide applicants with resources to help them make an informed decision when accepting farm positions.

 Interested in being listed?
 Please visit the Farm Application Page to get started.

 Hiring and managing farm workers and apprentices can be a confusing endeavor, especially for those who are new employers.
-The Organic Growers School resources on continuing farm worker education, as well as resources on best management practices in order for your farm and your farms apprentices get the most out of employment.
-We also have a list of additional labor resources for consideration, including mentorship resources and other databases, national and international, to find workers.
-You can also give us a shout with specific questions at email@example.com.
+Organic Growers School provides resources on continuing farm worker education, as well as resources on best management practices in order for your farm and your farms apprentices get the most out of employment.
+We also have a list of additional labor resources for consideration, including mentorship resources and other databases (both national and international) to find workers.
+Please contact us with specific questions at email@example.com.

 This depends entirely on the worker.
 You will need to consult the tax tables provided by the IRS to determine the answer to this question.
 It is true, however, that certain workers’ (due to the total amount they are paid and the number of deductions they claim on their W-4) wages will not be subject to income tax withholding.
 Keep in mind that all wages you pay above $150 are subject to Social Security and Medicare withholding.
-Click here to download a helpful spreadsheet that will assist you in calculating proper withholding for each paycheck.
+Download a helpful payroll spreadsheet that will assist you in calculating proper withholding for each paycheck.